TomKellyGenetics/2028/README.md

 Any pipeline starting with the `.` will return a function which can later be used to apply the pipeline to values.
-Building functions in magrittr is therefore similar to building other values.
+Building functions in twothousandandtwentyeight is therefore similar to building other values.

 ``` r
 f <- . %>% cos %>% sin